nielsmouthaan/ejectify-macos/README.md

 ### Why do I still receive notifications?

-Ejectify works by (trying to) eject disks before your screensaver starts, screen locks, display(s) turns off, or the system starts sleeping.
+Ejectify works by (trying to) unmount volumes (on external disks) before your screensaver starts, screen locks, display(s) turns off, or the system starts sleeping.
 Sometimes this doesn't result in the desired behavior.
 In this case, try the following:

 - Ensure the correct volumes are checked in Ejectify's status bar menu.
 Ejectify will only attempt to unmount those.